-In this class, students may view videos, video clips, on-line resources, and/or materials that are not rated R. These items will be used to enhance the curriculum and assist students to better understand the concepts of the course.
-Please let me know if you do not want your child to participate in this type of activity.
+Students may view videos, video clips, on-line resources, and/or materials that are not rated or rated R. These items will be used to enhance the curriculum and assist students to better understand the concepts of the course.
+Please let me know if you do not want your student to participate in this type of activity.